Expensify/App/contributingGuides/REACT_COMPILER.md

 // ✅ this code can be compiled successfully const reimbursementAccountID = qboConfig?.reimbursementAccountID;
 const selectedQboAccountName = useMemo(() => qboAccountOptions?.find(({id}) => id === reimbursementAccountID)?.name, [qboAccountOptions, reimbursementAccountID]);
-// also new version of teh code creates a variable for a repeated code, which is great because reduce amount of duplicated code 👍
+// 👍 also new version of the code creates a variable for a repeated code
+// which is great because it reduces the amount of the duplicated code
 ```

 ### `Invalid nesting in program blocks or scopes`